2026 NYC Legionella Outbreak

 The cooling tower(s) that are likely to cause the outbreak in this area are being investigated.
 It is reported that the cooling towers in these suspected areas have all been tested for Legionella, and the ones with high levels of Legionella bacteria are being remediated.

-Get a WMP For Water Maintenance
+Get a Water Maintenance Plan

 According to the CDC, remediation of Legionella in cooling towers should involve disinfection with chemicals such as chlorine, flushing the system, and cleaning the system.
 From here, more frequent testing is necessary, as well as a chemical water treatment program to help control future outbreaks from occurring.